 "But...who..." he said slowly, then he saw blood on her dress.
 "Oh!
 You're hurt!"

 The poor girl!
 She must be in a lot of pain.
 He got down on a knee and leaned in, only for Fiora to shrink away, huddling against the stump.
 The creature was so close!
 Once-ler reached towards her...

 "Stay back!" she said angrily.
 "Don't come any closer, creature!"

 "Calm down," he said placating.
 "Let me see it."

-He just touched the hem of her dress only to get slapped hard across the face; it stung and throbbed.
+Seeing the monster's green hand reach towards the forest sprite made her more scared and angry.
+She slapped him hard across the face; it stung and throbbed.
 A red hand print began to form.

 "Well, you're bleeding and you're hurt!
 Let me bandage your wound.
 And don't worry, I won't look up your dress."